assadullah1467/NYC_Taxi_Trip_Duration-Challene-with-R/NYC_Taxi_Trip_Duration_Challenge.md

 ## 1         1      845.4382             658
 ## 2         2     1058.6432             666
 ```
-## Use H2O to cluster the Pickup points to check whther origin has any impact on *trip_duration*.
+## Use H2O to cluster the Pickup and Dropoff points to check whther origin or destination has any impact on *trip_duration*.

 ```r
 localH2O = h2o.init(ip = "localhost", port = 54321, startH2O = TRUE)